-Maria Paula G. Romero-Bautista, Filipino, 39, has served as Assistant Corporate Secretary of the Club since September 28, 2018.
+Maria Paula G. Romero-Bautista, Filipino, 40, has served as Assistant Corporate Secretary of the Club since September 28, 2018.
 She was a Senior Counsel at Ayala Group Legal, assigned to the Corporate Services and Compliance Unit.
-She is a Legal Counsel in Amicassa Process Solutions, Inc. beginning January 1, 2023, assigned to the Compliance and Corporate Services Group.
+She is the Head of the Compliance and Corporate Services Group of ALI Legal.
 She handles various corporate and assistant corporate secretarial functions for several companies within the Ayala Group.
 Prior to joining Ayala Group Legal, she worked at Gatchalian Castro & Mawis Law Office and Cruz Marcelo & Tenefrancia Law Office.
 She graduated with a Juris Doctor degree from Ateneo de Manila University in 2009 and for her undergraduate studies, from De La Salle University Manila with a degree in Bachelor of Science in Commerce Majoring in Legal Management in 2005.